aredn/aredn/SUPPORTED_DEVICES.md

 ## Notes

+### Important Footnotes
+ 1. This device is supported for new installs.
+It can also be upgraded from 3.22.12.0 after first installing the [DangerousUpgrade package](https://github.com/kn6plv/DangerousUpgrade/raw/main/dangerousupgrade_0.1_all.ipk) to disable the firmware compatability checks.
+Proceed with caution.
+Do not remove this package once installed.
+ 2. Tiny builds exclude support for Tunnels and AP WiFi mode by default due to lack of space.
+The relevant packages can be installed separately but is not recommended.
+ 3. This device will not reboot reliably and you may need to power cycle it (several times) during an update.

 ### Stability
 * *untested* - this image has not been tested on hardware.
 It may or may not work.
 * *stable* - this image has been tested on hardware.
 There may still be bugs.